-Our clients pay us a monthly fee, which varies by service.
 Certain of our larger clients, who require more sophisticated implementation and training, may also pay an initial non-refundable set-up fee.
 Our set-up fee is intended to recover certain costs incurred by us (principally customer service, training and other administrative costs) prior to deployment of our services.
 Such fees are recorded as deferred revenue and recognized over a period of 24 months, representing the estimated term of the client relationships.
-As a result of recognizing set-up fees in this manner, combined with the fact that a small proportion of our clients are charged a set-up fee, revenue attributable to our monthly service fee for the three months ended March 31, 2004 and 2003 accounted for 96% and 98%, respectively, of total LivePerson services revenue.
+As a result of recognizing set-up fees in this manner, combined with the fact that a small proportion of our clients are charged a set-up fee, revenue attributable to our monthly service fee accounted for 97% and 96% of total LivePerson services revenue for the three and nine months ended September 30, 2004, respectively, and 98% and 98% of total LivePerson services revenue for the three and nine months ended September 30, 2003, respectively.
 In addition, because we typically do not charge a set-up fee for sales generated via Internet download, we expect the set-up fee to continue to represent a small percentage of total revenue.
 In instances where we do charge a set-up fee, we typically do not charge an additional set-up fee if an existing client adds more services.
 Our service agreements typically have no termination date and are terminable by either party upon 30 to 90 days' notice without penalty.
 We recognize monthly service revenue fees and professional service fees as services are provided.
 Professional service fees consist of additional training and business consulting and analysis provided to customers, both at the initial launch and over the term of the contract.
 Given the time required to schedule training for our clients' operators and our clients' resource constraints, we have historically experienced a lag between signing a client contract and generating revenue from that client.
 This lag has generally ranged from one day to 30 days.
-There is no lag for sales generated via Internet download, because our services are immediately available and fully functional upon download.
-To date, revenue from professional
+There is no lag for sales generated via Internet download, because our services are immediately available and

 We also sell certain of the LivePerson services directly via Internet download.
-These services are marketed as LivePerson Pro for small- and medium-sized businesses, and are paid for almost exclusively by credit card.
+These services are marketed as Timpani SB for small- and medium-sized businesses, and are paid for almost exclusively by credit card.
 Credit card payments accelerate cash flow and reduce our collection risk, subject to the merchant bank's right to hold back cash pending settlement of the transactions.
 Sales executed via Internet download may occur with or without the assistance of an online sales representative, rather than through face-to-face or telephone contact which is typically required for traditional direct sales.
 Sales of the LivePerson services via Internet download typically have no set-up fee, because we do not provide the customer with training, and administrative costs are minimal.
 We recognize monthly service revenue fees from Internet downloads as services are provided.